-A study conducted on twelve different types of common beans found them rich in multiple anti-cancer compounds.
+A study on twelve different common beans found them rich in multiple anti-cancer compounds.
 These include chlorogenic acid, kaempferol, gallic acid, epicatechin, formononetin, caffeic acid, and myricetin.
 It was also observed that they restrict the growth of the cells causing breast and colorectal cancers.

 9. Source of Fiber